Livestock after an emergency

 Managing livestock and horses after an emergency can be challenging, particularly when large areas of the farm have been affected.
 It could take weeks before burnt fencing can be replaced and with pastures blackened, alternative stock feed will be needed.

-The Department of Economic Development, Jobs, Transport and Resources has a range of information available to assist with managing livestock and horses during and after an emergency.
+The department has a range of information available to assist with managing livestock and horses during and after an emergency.

 Assessing livestock after a bushfire